Quentin C. Aanenson: Life

 Aanenson was a Commander of the French Legion of Honor, representing all Americans who served in France.
 He was also featured in the documentary The War by Ken Burns, recounting his experiences during World War II as a fighter pilot.
 At the conclusion of Episode Five of the series, Aanenson narrated a poignant and ominous letter he had written to his future wife but had never sent, considered by some critics to be of similar style to the Sullivan Ballou letter in Burns' The Civil War.
 Written December 5, 1944, the letter reads:

+Later years

-According to the PBS website, Quentin and Jackie married after the war and had three children and eight grandchildren, with Aanenson working in the insurance field after graduating from Louisiana State University.
+According to the PBS website, Quentin and Jackie married after the war and had three children and eight grandchildren.
+He worked in the insurance field after graduating from Louisiana State University.

-Aanenson died from cancer at his home in Bethesda, Maryland on December 28, 2008.
+Aanenson died from cancer at his home in Bethesda, Maryland, on December 28, 2008, aged 87.
 He was buried with full military honors at Arlington National Cemetery.